 What is your secret to evolving a business quickly but strategically?

 Learn, synthesize, apply.
 We have a cultural bias towards experimentation we make no secret of the fact that we don’t have all the answers but we do have an incredible amount of agility.
 The result is that we are very good at trying new things and objective in how we interpret the results; this enables us to learn and grow without risking considerable capital in each experiment.

 What could Philadelphia do better to foster start-ups and entrepreneurs?

 We need to encourage audacity.
 Some of the biggest bets are going to have the greatest impact, but many of these ideas may seem crazy to people at first.
 The ecosystem of companies and investors focusing on the earliest-stage ventures here in Philly would be well served to focus less on early traction and more on the potential of the team and the concept.

 What is one piece of advice you have for aspiring entrepreneurs?

 Ask yourself, ‘do I have confidence in myself to do this?
 Do I have someone I trust to partner with?
 Am I ready for a marathon, not a sprint?’

 Innovation starts by serving the community, and the people, who inspire you to chase your passion.
-That’s why UnitedHealthcare is proud to shine a spotlight on Philadelphia’s forward thinkers and their outside the box ideas through the Innovation Series.To find out more about UnitedHealthcare, visit uhc.com/phillyinnovation.This post is a sponsored collaboration between UnitedHealthcare and Philadelphia magazine's advertising department.
+That’s why UnitedHealthcare is proud to shine a spotlight on Philadelphia’s forward thinkers and their outside the box ideas through the Innovation Series.To find out more about UnitedHealthcare, visit uhc.com/phillyinnovation.This is a paid partnership between UnitedHealthcare and Philadelphia Magazine's City/Studio